(855) 575-6376

 Lawsuits for Ovarian Cancer Linked to Baby Powder

-If you or someone you love has used Johnson & Johnson’s baby powder products and has recently been diagnosed with ovarian cancer, talk to a knowledgeable New York asbestos attorney about a possible lawsuit against the company.
-You could be one of the thousands of women with potential cases due to Johnson & Johnson’s negligent failure to protect consumers from the known presence of asbestos.
+If you or someone you love has used Johnson & Johnson’s baby powder products and has been diagnosed with mesothelioma or ovarian cancer, talk to a knowledgeable New York asbestos attorney at The Williams Law Firm, P.C.
+Attorney Joseph P. Williams has never lost a mesothelioma case and can help you understand whether you qualify for compensation through the ongoing litigation against Johnson & Johnson.
 A successful product liability lawsuit could lead to financial compensation to pay for your medical bills, lost wages, pain and suffering, and other damages.

 Free consultation